-- 1. Staff presentation - 2.
-Board of County Commissioners discussion
+- 1. Staff presentation

+- 2. Public Hearing

+- 3. Planning Commission discussion and decision

 INTRODUCTION

 In 2017, a team of staff from Boulder County Public Health and Land Use Departments conducted initial research to explore development of a Public Health (PH) element to be incorporated into the Boulder County Comprehensive Plan (BCCP).
 In December 2017, Planning Commission (PC) expressed support for continued work towards developing a Public Health element.